Erlan Stambekov

-Erlan Däuletuly Stambekov (Ерлан Дәулетұлы Стамбеков, /kk/; born 17 December 1966) is a Kazakh politician and entrepreneur who is serving as a member of the Mäjilis since 2023.
+Erlan Däuletūly Stambekov (Ерлан Дәулетұлы Стамбеков, /kk/; born 17 December 1966) is a Kazakh politician and entrepreneur who served as a member of the Mäjilis from 2023 to its dissolution in 2026.
 He previously served in the local government as a deputy of the Almaty City Mäslihat from 2016 to 2019, and a deputy in the Alma-Ata City Council of People's Deputies from 1989 to 1993.

 Throughout his career, Stambekov has held various roles in business, government, and energy sectors.

 Early life and career

 Born and raised in Almaty, Stambekov completed his education at Alma-Ata Secondary School No. in 1984.
 He then attended the Alma-Ata Institute of Architecture and Construction, where he earned a degree in engineering and economics in 1991.
 After his first year of college, Stambekov served in the Soviet Armed Forces for two years, from 1985 to 1987.

 After graduating from the Institute, he began his career as a broker at the Alma-Ata Stock Exchange.
 He later became the director of the International Trade House "Anar", a position he held from 1992 to 1997.

 Following that, Stambekov along with his partners launched the Alacard project, introducing smart cards to the gas station market in Kazakhstan for corporate clients.
 This initiative was notably successful, marking the first use of smart cards in the country's financial and fuel sectors.

 During the early 2000s, Stambekov ventured into the oil and gas sector.
 He initially served as the first deputy director of the RSE Main Dispatch Department of the Oil and Gas Complex under the Ministry of Energy and Mineral Resources.
 In 2001, he progressed to the role of first deputy director general of the Ministry of Energy and Mineral Resources.
 During the period of 2001 to 2003, Stambekov served as the general director of ALA Data Systems Ltd. Subsequently, he held the position of director of the corporate development department of KazTransOil from 2003 to 2004.

 Stambekov returned to his role as general director of ALA Data Systems ltd in 2004.
 Additionally, he served as the president of Alacard Petroltech.

 Later, he got into many roles such as the president of the Kazakhstan Union of Industrialists and Entrepreneurs, as well as in director of the Atameken National Chamber of Entrepreneurs of Almaty from October 2013 to July 2014, chairman of the Regional Council of the Atameken from 18 December 2015 to 2018.
 During his tenure at Atameken, he proposed an anti-crisis measure by revising tax legislation and providing amnesty for debtor entrepreneurs, describing the tax representatives as being "almost extortionists".